About This Guide

 - British Library Online Gallery contains 30,000 online searchable items made available.
 Create an account and curate your own images through the personal galleries feature.

-- Smithsonian Institution Digital Collections, search or browse Smithsonian’s museums, archives and library collections.
-Over 8.1 million cataloged items relating to Art, Design, History, Culture, Science, and Technology, with 860,477 images, videos, audio files, podcasts, blog posts and electronic journals available.
+- Smithsonian Institution Digital Collections contains over 8.1 million cataloged items relating to Art, Design, History, Culture, Science, and Technology, with 860,477 images, videos, audio files, podcasts, blog posts and electronic journals available.

-- Los Angeles County Museum of Art (LACMA), search collections by object, date, or subject.
+- Los Angeles County Museum of Art (LACMA) allows searching collections by object, date, or subject.
 Tip limit your search to “show public domain images only.”

-- LIFE photo archive hosted by Google, search millions of (mostly unpublished) photographs from the LIFE photo archive, going back to the 1750s.
+- LIFE photo archive hosted by Google contains millions of (mostly unpublished) photographs from the LIFE photo archive, going back to the 1750s.

 - The Public Domain Review is a not-for-profit project dedicated to showcasing the most interesting and unusual out-of-copyright works available online.
 It includes articles from leading scholars, writers, archivists, and artists, as well as curated collections of films, audio, images and texts.Tip: To search for images on this site, add site:publicdomainreview.org to your own keywords in a Google search.